Real Estate Witch

 In other words, when $18,000 (6%) is deducted from your $300,000 home sale at closing, your agent only walks away with about a quarter of it (roughly $4,500, in this scenario).

-It’s common for home sellers to cover commission for both agents β€” their own and the buyer’s.
-This confuses a lot of people, but you can think of it as a marketing fee.
-You’re paying the buyer’s agent to bring a buyer to the sale.
+Historically, it was common for home sellers to cover the commission for both their own agent and the buyer’s agent.
+You could think of it as a marketing fee — sellers essentially paid the buyer’s agent to bring a buyer to the sale.
+This fee was advertised in the MLS listing.

 Commission calculator